 Gum disease, or periodontal disease, is an infection of the gums caused by bacteria in dental plaque.
-Plaque is the sticky film that forms on teeth when food particles and bacteria accumulate.
+Plaque removal is essential because plaque is the sticky film that forms on teeth when food particles and bacteria accumulate.
 Over time, if not removed through brushing and flossing, this plaque hardens into tartar, creating an environment where harmful bacteria thrive.
-These bacteria attack the gum tissues, leading to inflammation, bleeding, and other symptoms of gum disease.
+These bacteria attack the gum tissues, leading to inflammation, bleeding, and other gum disease symptoms.

 Gum disease comes in two primary stages: gingivitis and periodontitis.

-Understanding gum disease's progression is critical, as early intervention can prevent the severe consequences of advanced periodontal disease.
+gum disease's progression is critical, as early intervention can prevent the severe consequences of advanced

 Gum disease can be caused by a variety of factors, many of which are preventable.
 Here are some of the most common causes: